Fees and funding

 Students receiving Federal Aid are expected to progress without repeating a stage of study.
 Sometimes however, we know unexpected circumstances can impact your studies.

-If you need to repeat a stage or an element of study prior to being progressed, you are likely to still qualify for funding but will do so with a warning of Federal Aid probation.
-If, by the time of the next disbursement period, your progress meets university requirements, aid will continue.
-If your progress does not meet standards, aid is suspended for the remainder of your repeat study.
-Aid will be reinstated when you progress to the next academic stage.
+If you need to repeat a stage or an element of study prior to being progressed, you may still qualify for funding but will do so with a warning of Federal Aid probation.
+If, by the time of the next disbursement period, your progress and attendance meet the requirements, aid will continue.
+If your progress does not meet standards, aid is suspended for the remainder of your payment period.
+An assessment will be made at the end of each termly payment period to determine whether aid can be reinstated for the next payment period.

 If your aid is suspended